Rebecca Gayle Howell: Translations

+Libretti

-In 2019, she began a collaboration with classical composer Reena Esmail.
+In 2019, Howell began a collaboration with classical composer Reena Esmail.

 A Winter Breviary, their solstice carol cycle, was published by Oxford University Press in 2022.
 The third of these carols, "The Unexpected Early Hour," was premiered at the Los Angeles Master Chorale Festival of Carols, December 4, 2021, then recorded and broadcast by the BBC on December 24, 2021.
-In 2022, The Gesualdo Six recorded the entire cycle for Choral Music from Oxford with the Gesualdo Six.
-The work was performed and toured by choirs like The Gesualdo Six, The Sixteen, and Voces8 during the 2022 holiday performance season.
+In 2022, The Gesualdo Six recorded the entire cycle for Choral Music from Oxford with the Gesualdo Six, and in 2023 St. Martin's Choir recorded the cycle as the title tracks for A Winter Breviary: Choral Works for Christmas (Resonus Classics).
+The work has been performed and toured by choirs like The Gesualdo Six, The Sixteen, The Yale Ensemble, and Voces8, and it is annually performed throughout Europe, India, and North America.
+In 2023 "The Unexpected Early Hour" was also collected in Carols for Choirs 6 (Oxford University Press).

-Publishing
+Say Your Name, their suffrage-rights cantata, was commissioned and premiered by Amherst College Choir and Orchestra and premiered on the East Coast on November 5, 2022 at Amherst College, Amherst MA by Sherezade Panthaki, soprano; Alice Rogers, soprano; Amherst Choir and orchestra, Arianne Abela, conductor.
+The West Coast premiere took place on April 27, 2024 by the Kirkland Choral Society and Philharmonia Northwest in Seattle, WA, featuring soloists Stacey Mastrian and Danielle Reutter-Harrah and introduced by Charles Douglas III, Executive Director of Common Power.

+Editing

-Rebecca Gayle Howell is the Poetry Editor of Oxford American.
-In this role, she works to create a new profile of Southern poetics.
-She is also known for commissioning longer poetic works.
-Since 2014, Howell has published writing by poets like Nathaniel Mackey, Nikki Giovanni, Tarfia Faizullah, Tyehimba Jess, C.D.
-Wright, Kwame Dawes, Ashley M. Jones, Ada Limón, Dean Young, Crystal Wilkinson, Naomi Shihab Nye, and Jericho Brown.
+From 2014-2024 Howell served as the poetry editor of Oxford American.
+She was the second in the magazine's history.
+During this period she curated a profile of Southern poetics that included new writing by Nathaniel Mackey, Nikki Giovanni, Tarfia Faizullah, Tyehimba Jess, C.D.
+Wright, Kwame Dawes, Ashley M. Jones, Dean Young, Crystal Wilkinson, Naomi Shihab Nye, Jericho Brown, among many others.
 In 2016, Howell and her fellow editors received the National Magazine Award for General Excellence, marking the first time in the magazine's 24-year history to receive the award.

-Howell is also an Assistant Editor and Letterpress Printer for Q Avenue Books, and a Contributing Editor for Pushcart Press.
-In 2015 she began freelance editing place-based poetry collections, including Crystal Wilkinson's Perfect Black (University Press of Kentucky, 2021); Julia Bouwsma's Work By Bloodlight (Cider Press, 2017); Nomi Stone's Kill Class (Tupelo Press, 2019); and Savannah Sipple's WWJD And Other Poems (Sibling Rivalry Press, 2019).
-In 2017, she founded Fireside Industries, an imprint of the University Press of Kentucky.
-Among the titles Howell published with Fireside are first books by Tanya Berry and Annette Saunooke Clapsaddle.
+What Things Cost: an anthology for the people is co-edited by Howell and Ashley M. Jones, with associate editor Emily Jalloul (University Press of Kentucky, 2023).
+Called by the publisher "the first major anthology of labor writing in more than a century," What Things Cost received a starred review from Publishers Weekly, a notable anthology of the year by Poetry & Writers, a best poetry book of the year by Ms. Magazine, a best summer read by Bitter Southerner, a best anthology of the year by Book Riot, and a best Southern book of the year by Southern Review of Books.
+What Things Cost was also named the 2023 INDIES GOLD Best Anthology of the Year by Foreword Reviews.